rasbt/LLMs-from-scratch/ch04/03_kv-cache/README.md

 &nbsp;
 ## Optimizing the KV Cache Implementation

-While my conceptual implementation of a KV cache above helps with clarity and is mainly geared towards code readability and educational purposes, deploying it in real-world scenarios, (especially with larger models and longer sequence lengths) requires more careful optimization.
+While my conceptual implementation of a KV cache above helps with clarity and is mainly geared towards code readability and educational purposes, deploying it in real-world scenarios (especially with larger models and longer sequence lengths) requires more careful optimization.

 &nbsp;
 ### Common pitfalls when scaling the cache

-- **Memory fragmentation and repeated allocations**: Continuously concatenating tensors via `torch.cat` as shown earlier leads to performance bottlenecks due to frequent memory allocation and reallocation.
+- **Memory fragmentation and repeated allocations**: Continuously concatenating tensors via `torch.cat` as shown earlier, leads to performance bottlenecks due to frequent memory allocation and reallocation.

 - **Linear growth in memory usage**: Without proper handling, the KV cache size becomes impractical for very long sequences.